snorrena/prisma-nexus/README.md

 - nexus is used to generate the graphql schema programmically
 - prisma is used to connect the graphql server to the postgresql database

+notes:
+the .env files must be created in the project root and include the postgres connection string to the database: "nexus" the database must exist and be owned by user 'postgres' to update prisma: pnpm install prisma@latest pnpm install @prisma/client@latest pnpm prisma generate

+  add post install script to package.json
+    "postinstall": "prisma generate"

 # Dependencies:

-- node env - npm init -y // initializes node in the project root directory and creates the 'package.json' file npm i nexus graphql appolo-server // nexus will auto-gen types and schema from code, graphql is ths query language and runtime, appolo is a graphql compliant server.
-Appolo also provide a gui npm i @prisma/client //used to connect the graphql server to a database npm i --save-dev prisma //prisma is used to map our model schema data to our postgres database
+- node env - npm init -y // initializes node in the project root directory and creates the 'package.json' file pnpm i nexus graphql appolo-server // nexus will auto-gen types and schema from code, graphql is ths query language and runtime, appolo is a graphql compliant server.
+Appolo also provide a gui pnpm i @prisma/client //used to connect the graphql server to a database pnpm i --save-dev prisma //prisma is used to map our model schema data to our postgres database

   # prisma executables

-  npx prisma generate //creates the prisma folder including the schema.prisma file where database model and relationships are defined npx prisma migrate dev --name init --preview-feature //run to syncronize the schema.prisma SDL with the attached database npx prisma migrate dev --name dev //change the name and run again to persist changes made in the schema.prisma file
+  pnpm prisma generate //creates the prisma folder including the schema.prisma file where database model and relationships are defined pnpm prisma migrate dev --name init --preview-feature //run to syncronize the schema.prisma SDL with the attached database pnpm prisma migrate dev --name dev //change the name and run again to persist changes made in the schema.prisma file

 # Dev Dependencies:

-- npm i --save-dev typescript ts-node-dev
+- pnpm i --save-dev typescript ts-node-dev
 - typescript is the type safe programming language used, ts-node-dev is used to transpile and run .ts file on the fly and re-start the app after saving changes

 # Schema auto generation from code: